medopaw/uruk/README.md

 49. switchhosts
 50. tig
 51. tldr
+52. vim
-52. visual-studio-code
+53. visual-studio-code
-53. wechat
+54. wechat
-54. xcode-command-line-tools
+55. xcode-command-line-tools
-55. zed
+56. zed

 All depended targets will be installed first.
 The dependency is specified in installation scripts by calling `install_if_needed`.
 You can modify installation script to customize your own installation.